Web Analyst Salary

 - Analyze website design, usability, structure, and effectiveness using behavioral analysis, data mining, customer segmentation, performance measurements, monitoring, and other statistical methods.

 - Use web analytics and other tools to derive business decisions from click-stream data.

 - Recommend website changes to improve customer experience and business results.

 Popular Skills for Web Analyst

-Survey results imply that Web Analysts deploy a substantial tool kit of skills at work.
-Most notably, skills in Search Engine Marketing, Web Marketing, Search Engine Optimization, and Web Analytics are correlated to pay that is above average, with boosts between 7 percent and 14 percent.
-Skills that pay less than market rate include Microsoft Office.
+Web Analysts report using a large range of skills on the job.
+Most notably, skills in Search Engine Marketing, Web Marketing, Web Analytics, and Google Analytics are correlated to pay that is above average, with boosts between 4 percent and 11 percent.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Office.
 Those familiar with Data Analysis also tend to know Microsoft Excel.

 Pay Difference by Location

-Surpassing the national average by 32 percent, Web Analysts in San Francisco receive some of the highest pay in the country.
-Web Analysts can also look forward to large paychecks in cities like St. Louis (+19 percent), Seattle (+14 percent), San Diego (+10 percent), and New York (+6 percent).
-The lowest-paying market is Detroit, which sits 46 percent below the national average, proving that location is a significant contributor to overall pay.
-A couple other locations with smaller-than-average paychecks include Boston (34 percent lower) and Washington (16 percent lower).
+Surpassing the national average by 29 percent, Web Analysts in San Francisco receive some of the highest pay in the country.
+Web Analysts can also look forward to large paychecks in cities like St. Louis (+17 percent), New York (+14 percent), Seattle (+13 percent), and San Diego (+9 percent).
+Web Analysts in Detroit make 47 percent less than the national average, proving that location is a major factor in pay.
+Below-median salaries also turn up in Boston and Washington (35 percent lower and 17 percent lower, respectively).